 These may not be as roomy as the square sleeping bag you had as a kid, but they will keep you just as warm for less weight and bulk.
 That’s even more important as you start to add more insulation – the -25°F Teton has plenty of space, but it’s not something you’d want to carry all day if you could avoid it.

-If you are looking for some great Camping Sleeping Bags to go in your base camping tent that are heavier in nature, check our our camping sleeping bag reviews by clicking here.
+If you are looking for some great Camping Sleeping Bags to go in your base camping tent that are heavier in nature, check our best sleeping bags reviews by clicking here.
 If you’re planning extended hiking you should always opt for a mummy design.

 Special mention goes to the outstanding Kelty Ignite in the 20°F class – the Dri-Down filling is really something special – and either the FeatherLite or North Rim for winter weather.